zeiban/defiance-tools/README.md

 These are a series of unofficial command-line tools to extract various assets from the PC version of Defiance.

 ## Compiling ##
-All the tools were created using Visual C++ Exress 2010.
+All the tools were created using Visual C++ Express 2010.
 If you have that you should be good to go.
-All the depenancies like zlib and libpng are included in the solution.
+All the dependencies like zlib and libpng are included in the solution.

 ## Tools ##
 ### snd2wav ###